. Memoirs of a Woman With Two Lovers. Available at Amazon Books. E-Book now only $4.99

 Eventually Anna's fate hangs on love, intimacy, and the good doctors who work to save her life.
 The story ends with a surprise emotional bang, as JFK is murdered in Dallas, and Anna lay in a coma in a hospital in New York.

-J.G.
-Rothberg writes a heart-wrenching novel of love, intimacy, life spiraling quixotically, and an attempt to murder.
+This historical novel, "Memoirs of a Woman With Two Lovers," is the author's third and most provocative novel, yet.
 You hold your breath; the pages fly and you are immersed in this roller coaster ride, down the slippery slope of a romance for all of us, and for all times.
-“Memoirs of a Woman With Two Lovers” is the author's third and most provocative novel, yet.
+Coming soon my fantasy novel, "Billy B. Gude, and the Escape from Elsinore Castle."

 You may also remember me from Circus Magazine, America's cutting-edge weekly that covered the rock 'n roll industry over four amazing decades.
 I was the founding publisher and editor of Circus Magazine here in New York City, where many fantastic music journalists got thei6r starts.
 The magazine reached a lot of teenager readers, and young adults in those days with some of the best rock journalism ever produced.